Grasping the Inappropriable

 In this text, we seek to think about the possibility of archives without property, promoting its use value, and in this sense, we ask ourselves how we should think about the use of the inappropriable.
 The RedCSur seeks to think about the archives as the production of a commons, and the user of something common and communal is not an owner, a proprietor.
 The notion of use may name quite different things.
 The proprietor or beneficial owner of some good may, to be sure, use it.
 In contrast, as Pierre Dardot and Christian Laval point out, “the use of a communal asset does not proceed from some broadened or shared property,” but rather from “the co-obligation that prevails between those who at once have use of what lies outside of property.”
 At this point it may be important to point out: the researchers on the web not only “extract” knowledge of the archives, but rather their use of the archives implies a commitment, as well as a co-responsibility with the ways to imagine, gain access to, and organize that archive.

-Our work with archives since 2009 has allowed us to observe that the purchase of archives (or a part of them) by collectors or museums does not necessarily stand in opposition to the openness and accessibility of those collections on the web, in a context in which the very category of property has changed and broadened, so that today, property rights have been diversified and include rights of access, use and control, in the same category as property rights.
+Since 2009, our work with archives has allowed us to observe that the purchase of archives (or a part of them) by collectors or museums does not necessarily stand in opposition to the openness and accessibility of those collections on the web, in a context in which the very category of property has changed and broadened, so that today, property rights have been diversified and include rights of access, use and control, in the same category as property rights.
 Thus, on many occasions, the commercialization of archives falls within a logic of (alleged) “free circulation,” which enhances their value.

 The “archives in use” platform (archivos en uso: http://www.archivosenuso.org) is the critical dispositif with which the RedCSur is experimenting with ways to socialize documents.
 It is a platform which is not associated with any available institutional web site, being available (for now) only in Spanish, which gives it less visibility within the Internet’s geopolitical distribution.
 Archivos en uso has allowed us to think how to create conditions for working out protocols and commitments in joint use of the art documents with which we work, outside the logical of charging for rights of accessibility (as do various other portals for art archives).
 In turn, this virtual platform has led us to think about how to counteract the incorporation of archives into an economy of signs which enlists them as a mere exchange value, and thereby yields operations of homogenization, producing equivalent values for different “products.”